 Champion of Sargeras

 Champion of Sargeras is a great support minion.
-It works fine with Demon, Mech and Elemental comps as those are the ones that rely heavily on strength of minions in Bob’s Tavern.
+It works fine with Demon, Mech, and Elemental comps, as those are the ones that rely heavily on the strength of minions in Bob’s Tavern.
 The real question is – how soon can you play him?
-The sooner the better but that’s most of the time easier said than done.
+The sooner the better, but that’s most of the time easier said than done.

 Image Credits: Blizzard Entertainment, Hearthstone.